palolili23/comp_risk/README.md

   - Via IPW Sub-distribution hazard (38)

-  - Via IPW Cause-specific hazard (39) (*In process*)
+  - Via IPW Cause-specific hazard (39)

 Currently, the folder `01_functions` contains the code for the
 following:

-  - `n_estimate_function`: Is the function for the estimate (indicated by the prefix number)
+  - `n_estimand_function`: Is the function for the estimand (indicated by the prefix number)

-  - `n_bootsamples`: The boostrap function for the estimate
+  - `n_bootsamples`: The boostrap function for the estimand

-  - `n_wrapper`: A function that wraps the estimate and bootsamples results, creates a tibble with all the results for all timepoints.
+  - `n_wrapper`: A function that wraps the estimand and bootsamples results, creates a tibble with all the results for all timepoints (for bootsamples).

   - `risk_diff_ratio`: Uses the output from `n_wrapper` to calculate: